 Anyone whose website has a worldwide audience, really.

 A CDN service will help websites get better geographical exposure by caching data on local servers, which will significantly boost page loading and transaction speeds.
 This is especially useful for content-heavy or eCommerce/transaction-based sites and news sites that often issue the latest press releases.

 They will also boost the website’s security, thwarting malware attacks and preventing dangerous data leaks.

 As one of the oldest and most popular content delivery networks around, it’s still many people’s first association when thinking about CDN services.
 It’s also the only provider on our list to offer a free content delivery network option.
-It easily deserves a place on our list of the best CDN options in 2020.
+It easily deserves a place on our list of the top CDN options in 2023.